 A viable alternative for tap water is bottled water, which is free of chemicals.
 You can use distilled water or RO water; since those lack the necessary minerals, you need to remineralize beforehand to use in aquariums.

 A routine water change is helpful to keep in check water parameters within a healthy range.
 But remember changing a large portion of water can drastically change the water parameters and create a shock to your betta fish and even death.

 A weekly 25% water change is ideal for healthy water parameters and bettas’ wellbeing.
 Read my detailed article on how to change water without killing fish.

 Bettas can live in low oxygen saturation levels (not as low as it is unsafe).
-They prefer gentle water flow, so there is no need to use an air pump or powerhead to increase water levels.
+They prefer gentle water flow, so there is no need to use an air pump or powerhead to increase oxygen levels.
 Instead, monitor closely other water parameters like ammonia, nitrates so that those can’t interfere with your tank oxygen levels.

 Keep everything consistent and maintain ammonia and nitrate level close to zero.
 Periodically test the water with a quality test kit.

 How To Add Bettas To The Aquarium?

 As a beginner, you may not be familiar with quarantine tanks, but having that is handy to protect the main tank from a disease outbreak and reduce the stress of the fish.

 Considering you haven’t such a tank, what you can do is place the bag (fish inside) into the aquarium and keep it for at least 15 minutes.
 This way, your betta fish will get used to the tank water temperature.

 After that, use a net to transfer Betta one by one in the aquarium.
 Be careful, don’t add any water from the bag to your aquarium, only the fish.

 With the addition of each and every fish, the chemical balance of the aquarium may shift; therefore, it’s wise to keep closer eyes on water parameters.